I’M standing in Bill Clinton’s bathroom.

 And by rooms I mean extravagant Emperor Suite, which stretches across a whole wing on the hotel’s top floor and boasts a living area with grand piano, indoor swimming pool, master bedroom with canopy bed, and more rococo flourishes than a Viennese palace.

-Bill Clinton was the first person to occupy The Empire’s most expensive chamber while visiting our northern neighbour to attend the 2000 APEC conference.
-The Emperor Suite went on to win the best presidential apartment at the World Travel Awards that year and again in 2001.
+Bill Clinton was the first person to occupy The Empire’s most expensive chamber while visiting our northern neighbour to attend the 2000 APEC conference and the Emperor Suite went on to win the best presidential apartment at the World Travel Awards that year and again in 2001.

 Prince Charles stayed eight years later, while visiting Borneo on a conservation campaign.